The Xpeng Motors P7 Sedan With NVIDIA's AI-Powered DRIVE AGX Hardware Goes on Sale in China This Month

 Chinese electric vehicle startup Xpeng Motors, announced this week that its latest vehicle the P7 smart electric sports sedan will officially roll out in China on April 27.
 The P7 is the company's second electric vehicle, following Xpeng's G3 SUV, which was launched in December 2018.

 The electric sedan was first unveiled a year ago.
-It's a fully-electric four-door coupe loaded with advanced technology.
-The gully-electric car features an all-wheel-drive setup using dual electric motors.
+It's a fully-electric four-door sedan loaded with advanced technology.
+The car features an all-wheel-drive setup using dual electric motors.

 The Ministry of Industry and Information Technology of China (MIIT) verified that the Xpeng P7's driving range reached 706km NEDC, which makes it the longest range EV in China.